hlf20010508/telegram-onedrive/README.md

 ### Example
 - `/links https://t.me/c/xxxxxxx/100 2` will transfer `https://t.me/c/xxxxxxx/100` and `https://t.me/c/xxxxxxx/101`.
 - `/url https://example.com/file.txt` will upload `file.txt`.
 The headers of the file response must includes `Content-Length`.
-- `/logs 2` will show 2 pages of the most recent logs.
-Each page contains 50 lines of logs.
 - In a file named `example.t2o`, write these lines for example:
     ```
     [link]